ghafoori15/_wordpress_script.php/README.md

 The fonts ‘Glober’ and ‘Roboto (Fallback)’ has been added to the customized download of Bootstrap for the theme.

 ## Advanced Custom Fields Pro
-This plugin requires Repeater field type  of the Advanced custom field in order to view create the carousel.
+This plugin requires Repeater field type  of the Advanced custom field in order to create the carousel.

 Following Sub Fields of the Repeater type are required: